Thilanka-lt/prj01_Solanum_lycopercicum_trichome/Data_and_downloading.md

     write_file.write("fastq-dump --split-3 %s" %(i))
 write_file.close

-# when submitting the looks like we have to load noyt only SRA-Toolkit but also Perl/5.28.1.
+# when submitting the looks like we have to load not only SRA-Toolkit but also Perl/5.28.1.

 python qsub_slurm.py -f submit -c full_dump_file.txt -p 4 -u ranawee1 -w 1200  -m 10 -mo 'SRA-Toolkit Perl/5.28.1' -wd ./
 ~~~